sweeneyde/mutable_lattice/README.md

 Comparison methods such as `L1 < L2`, `L1 <= L2`, `L1 == L2` are also supported
 for detecting when one lattice is a subset of another.
+The expression `L1 & L2` computes the intersection of the two Lattices.

 ## `Lattice(n, data=..., /, *, maxrank=-1, HNF_policy=1)`